Leaf-Agriculture/docs/docs/introduction.md

 :::tip

-Please don't hesitate to [contact][contact] us to scheudle a demo, ask a question, request sample data, or suggest a feature!
+Please don't hesitate to [contact][contact] us to schedule a demo, ask a question, request sample data, or suggest a feature!

 :::